The Health and Safety Scapegoat

 Newspaper headlines screamed insanity when they claimed, that as a result of health & safety, candyfloss may now have to be sold stick less due to the dangers posed by the stick.

-Health & Safety was blamed for the sticks absence however, this was misguided.
+Health & Safety was blamed for the absence of the stick however, this was misguided.
 We may never know the truth behind the disappearance of the sticks but other rumours point towards cheaper production costs and easier storage options.

 The Health & Safety Executive Myth Busting Panel considered a case where a bar manager refused to serve salt and lemon with a customer’s tequila citing Health & Safety reasons.
 The HSE’s verdict: